-The following Risk & Compliance practice note Produced in partnership with Peter Ratliff of 6KBW College Hill provides comprehensive and up to date legal information covering:
+The following Risk & Compliance practice note produced in partnership with Peter Ratliff of 6KBW College Hill provides comprehensive and up to date legal information covering:

-It is important to note that while aspects of the law on privilege are untested and open to academic debate, for in-house lawyers the question of whether privilege applies will typically be answered by the practical application of core principles and professional judgement.
+While aspects of the law on privilege are untested and open to academic debate, for in-house lawyers the question of whether privilege applies will typically be answered by the practical application of core principles and professional judgement.

 **Trials are provided to all LexisPSL and LexisLibrary content, excluding Practice Compliance, Practice Management and Risk and Compliance, subscription packages are tailored to your specific needs.
 To discuss trialling these LexisPSL services please email customer service via our online form.
 Free trials are only available to individuals based in the UK.
 We may terminate this trial at any time or decide not to give a trial, for any reason.
 Trial includes one question to LexisAsk during the length of the trial.